parallelvirtualcluster/pvc/docs/manuals/ansible.md

 * Install, configure, and if `bootstrap=yes` is set, bootstrap a Zookeeper cluster (coordinators only).

-* Install, configure, and if `bootstrap=yes` is set`, bootstrap a Patroni PostgreSQL cluster for the PowerDNS aggregator (coordinators only).
+* Install, configure, and if `bootstrap=yes` is set, bootstrap a Patroni PostgreSQL cluster for the PowerDNS aggregator (coordinators only).

 * Install and configure Libvirt.

 * Install and configure FRRouting.

-* Install and configure the main PVC daemon and API client, including initializing the PVC cluster (`pvc task init`).
+* Install and configure the main PVC daemon and API client.

+* If `bootstrap=yes` is set, initialize the PVC cluster (`pvc task init`).

 ## Completion

 Once the entire playbook has run for the first time against a given host, the host will be rebooted to apply all the configured services.
 On startup, the system should immediately launch the PVC daemon, check in to the Zookeeper cluster, and become ready.
 The node will be in `flushed` state on its first boot; the administrator will need to run `pvc node unflush <node>` to set the node into active state ready to handle virtual machines.

-# PVC Ansible configuration manual

-This manual documents the various `group_vars` configuration options for the `pvc-ansible` framework.
-We assume that the administrator is generally familiar with Ansible and its operation.
+On the first bootstrap run, the administrator will also have to configure storage block devices (OSDs), networks, etc. For full details, see [the main getting started page](/getting-started).

 ## General usage